amloelxer/account-demo-project/README.md

 docker compose up -d docker-compose.yml
 ```

 After the instances have been run, you'll need to sync the entities with the database.
-Generally running and creating transactions is best practice, but this is the fastest getting forward
+Generally running and creating migrations is best practice, but this is the fastest way to get up and running.

 ```
-// from the API directory
-npm run build // so that we have javascript output npx typeorm schema:sync -d dist/data-source.js
+cd api/ // transfer into the API directory npm run build // so that we have javascript output npx typeorm schema:sync -d dist/data-source.js
 ```

 From there you can run any of three projects with

 ```
 npm run start
 ```